oracle/cloud-native-devops-workshop/db-devops/CloudNative300.md

 ### **STEP 7**: Designate That Repository Creation is Completed

-- Briefly assume the persona of Lisa (the project manager) to verify the completion of the repositories for the microservice applications.
+- Briefly assume the persona of Lisa Jones (the project manager) to verify the completion of the repositories for the microservice applications.
 Drag the Task 3 panel from **Verify Code** to the **Completed** column.

     ![](images/lab300/300_07_01_sprint17.png)